dennislwm/examprep-saac02/doc/udemy/chapter17.md

 * Standard SQS queues are able to scale to enormous throughput with at-least-once delivery.

-* FIFO queues are designed to guarantee that messages are processed exactly once in the exact order that they are received and have a default rate of 300 transactions per second.
+* FIFO queues are designed to guarantee that messages are processed exactly once in the exact order that they are received and have a default rate of 300 transactions per second (and up to 3,000 tps with batching).

+---
+## Delay Queue vs Visibility Timeout

+Delay queues let you postpone delivery of new messages by hiding them up to a maximum of 15 minutes.
+Delay queues are similar to visibility timeouts because both features make messages unavailable to consumers for a specific period of time.

+The difference between the two is that, for delay queues, a message is hidden when it is first added to queue, whereas for visibility timeouts a message is hidden only after it is consumed from the queue.

 ---
 ## Moving From a Standard Queue to a FIFO Queue